xxyzzzq/quex/trunk/quex/engine/analyzer/examine/00-README.txt

    The essential idea of a recipe is that it can determine settings of the SCR for a state without relying on operations along the path.
+   It also contains enough information for successor states to determine their recipes.

 The simplest form of a recipe consists of an operation 'op(i)' together with its predecessor state 'h' providing the reference 'SCR(h)'.
 This simplest